Illinois-area Summer Music Camps:

 Camp deposits are to be paid by the student/parent/guardian.
 If awarded, Unity Music Boosters will issue to the parent/guardian a check for the balance of the camp fee, made out to the camp, up to the maximum award.
 The student will then submit the camp application with deposit and the Booster scholarship check directly to the camp.
 If no deposit is required, the award will cover up to 80% of the camp cost, within the maximum award.

-Should the student elect not to attend camp, it is the parent's responsibility to contact the camp administration and the Music Booster Treasurer in a timely manner to have a refund issued by the camp, and the scholarship funds returned to the Music Boosters Treasurer.
-If a refund cannot be issued by the camp for any reason, including a no-show or cancellation that was made too late, it will be the parent's responsibility to reimburse Music Boosters for the full scholarship amount.
-Should a student not attend a camp due to their registered camp being cancelled, it will also be the parent's responsibility to obtain a refund from the camp administration and return the funds to the Music Boosters Treasurer, c/o Kevin Polonus, Unit 7 Music Boosters, P.O.
+Should the student elect not to attend camp, it is the parent’s responsibility to contact the camp administration and the Music Booster Treasurer in a timely manner to have a refund issued by the camp, and the scholarship funds returned to the Music Booster Treasurer.
+If a refund cannot be issued by the camp for any reason, including a no-show cancellation that was made too late, it will be the parent’s responsibility to reimburse Unity Music Boosters for the full scholarship amount.
+Should a student not attend a camp due to their registered camp being cancelled, it will also be the parent’s responsibility to obtain a refund from the camp administration and return the funds to the Music Booster Treasurer, c/o Maggie Chappell, Unit 7 Music Boosters, P.O.
 Box 1063, Tolono, IL 61880.